elena19m/cloud-courses/website/docs/security/kubernetes.md

 ### Kubernetes manifests

 Rather than using `kubectl create` commands, it is more convenient to use Kubernetes **manifests**.
-There are `.yaml` files that describe the resources we want to create.
+These are `.yaml` files that describe the resources we want to create.
 We can then create the resources with `kubectl apply`.

 For example, let's define a manifest for creating the `hello-app` deployment: